 The person who is competent in this CU shall be able to interpret application module development requirement, setup local environment, plan module expected behaviour, write module code and commit source code.

-The outcome of this competency is to develop an application that function, deployment ready, error free and as per Software Requirement Specification (SRS).
+The outcome of this competency is to develop an application that functions, deployment ready, error free and as per Software Requirement Specification (SRS).

 CONTENT AND LEARNING STANDARDS